-Stretching Exercise for Golf: Does Pre-game Stretching Matter?
+Stretching Exercises for Golf: Does Pre-game Stretching Matter?

 Sports medicine has made huge contributions to the performance of athletes of various sports.
 Strength and conditioning, nutrition, as well as training techniques have also radically changed over the last 50 years.
 Golf however, continues to be elusive to scientific methods and remains as one of those fields where the experience of a good coach still outweighs the sports scientist in most aspects that contribute to the overall performance of the player.